Shun-will/Undergraduate-thesis-radio-analysis/README.md

 amount of time and storage to download.
 Therefore, the raw data is not included in this repository.

-## Acknowledgement
+## Acknowledgements
 This project was developed as part of my coursework / undergraduate research.
-I would like to thank Prof. Riabov for helpful guidance and feedback.
+I would like to thank my undergraduate thesis supervisor, Prof. Riabov, for helpful guidance and feedback.